google/knative-gcp/docs/install/pubsub-service-account.md

           --member=serviceAccount:cre-pubsub@$PROJECT_ID.iam.gserviceaccount.com \
           --role roles/pubsub.editor
         ```
-1. Access Google Cloud service.
-There are two methods provided to access
-    Google Cloud service with [Google Cloud Service Account](https://console.cloud.google.com/iam-admin/serviceaccounts/project),
-    you can either:
+1. Configure the authentication mechanism used for accessing the Google Cloud services.
+   Currently, we support two methods:
-    1. Use workload identity.
+    1. Use Workload Identity.

         It is the recommended way to access Google Cloud services from within GKE due to its improved security properties and
         manageability.
-More information about [workload identity](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity).
+For more information about Workload Identity see [here](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity).

-        1. Enable workload identity.
-Skip this step if it is already enabled in control plane.
+        1. Enable Workload Identity.
+Skip this step if you already enable it in the control plane setup: [Install Knative-GCP](install-knative-gcp.md).
             ```shell
            gcloud beta container clusters update ${CLUSTER_NAME} \
             --identity-namespace=${PROJECT_ID}.svc.id.goog
            ```
-        1. Update `spec.serviceAccount` with [Google Cloud Service Account](https://console.cloud.google.com/iam-admin/serviceaccounts/project)
+        1. Update `spec.serviceAccount` with a [Google Cloud Service Account](https://console.cloud.google.com/iam-admin/serviceaccounts/project)
          when creating resources.
-Check docs to see [example](https://github.com/google/knative-gcp/tree/master/docs/examples) for each resource.
+Check docs to see [examples](https://github.com/google/knative-gcp/tree/master/docs/examples) for each resource.
     1. Export service account keys and store them as Kubernetes Secrets.

         1. Download a new JSON private key for that Service Account. **Be sure not